 Chapter 7, Part 2 (s.
-124-167) provides a legal framework for orders to be given and the procedures to be followed in giving those orders.
+124-167) of the LG Act provides a legal framework for orders to be given and the procedures to be followed in giving those orders.
 Section 124 includes a table of orders that can be given, including the required action, in what circumstances it can be given and who it can be given to.
+See section 3.3.2 for more detail.
 Offences can relate to failure to obtain approval, to comply with the conditions of approval or to comply with an order given (s.
 626-628).